 Junior School students (Prep-Year 4) have access to both class sets of iPads and desktop computers in each classroom.
 Students are introduced to new tools such as digital photography, video and movie-making, animation and claymation, basic coding, QR codes, basic web design and multimedia creation.

-Senior School students (Years 10, 11 and 12) are able to bring their own device (BYOD) to school if they wish.
+Students in Year 9 and the Senior School (Years 10, 11 and 12) are able to bring their own device (BYOD) to school if they wish.
 It may be an laptop, tablet, iPad or any mobile device that fulfils minimum specifications.
-The devices used as part of the BYOD program must have a minimum screen size of an iPad Mini (7 inch or 200 mm diagonally).
+The devices used as part of the BYOD program must have a minimum screen size of an iPad Mini 9 inch or 228 mm diagonally).

-Yarra Valley Grammar classrooms feature large touch screen interactive digital panels and hearing augmentation to facilitate learning and teaching.
+All Yarra Valley Grammar classrooms feature large touch screen interactive digital panels and hearing augmentation in many classrooms to facilitate learning and teaching.
 A number of classrooms have multiple digital panels that eliminate the idea of a front and back of the classroom.
 Both teachers and students are able to connect wirelessly to a digital panel to display work.
 There are multiple breakout spaces with digital panels in the Science and Mathematics Building and these provide opportunities for small group work and independent learning.
-The Collaboratory (to be hyperlinked) is a state of the art learning space in the Middle School that has allowed the School to trial ICT innovation for learning.
+The Collaboratory is a state- of-the-art learning space in the Middle School that has allowed the School to trial innovation in digital learning.

-The School’s learning management system called Canvas is actively used for both class and homework to access online digital learning materials from Year 5.
-In 2017, a new Community Portal for students, parents and staff will continue to provide information on student progress and enhance the flow of digital information through the Yarra Valley Grammar community.
+The School’s Learning Management system called Canvas is actively used for both class and homework to access online digital learning materials from Year 5.
+Real time reporting was introduced in 2017 with parents and students receiving online results and feedback for all major assessments as soon as results are released.
+At the end of each semester, a Statement of Results with a final result for each subject and a Tutor comment is available online for families.
+A new Community Portal for students, parents and staff will continue to provide information on student progress and enhance the flow of digital information through the Yarra Valley Grammar community.

 To achieve our School mission in the area of Digital Learning, the Principal, Heads of School, Curriculum teams and Heads of Department work closely with the Director of IT and eLearning, the IT-eLearning Steering Group and the IT Curriculum Department to: